trenskow/custom-promise/README.md

 # Reason

-The promise specifications in JavaScript makes it hard to subclass `Promise` as the specifications does not allow for constructors that takes anything else but a function as a callback-
+The promise specifications in JavaScript makes it hard to subclass `Promise` as the specifications does not allow for constructors that takes anything else but a function as a callback.

 > [See the ECMA specifications for promises here](https://tc39.es/ecma262/#sec-newpromisecapability)